kaltura/DeveloperPortalDocs/documentation/PlayKit/Ads-iOS.md

 [![iOS](https://img.shields.io/badge/iOS-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

-This article describes the steps required for using IMA Plugins in iOS devices.
+To be able to deliver advertisments to iOS devices, you'll need to implement a series of steps that are required for using IMA Plugins in iOS devices.

 ## Enable IMA Plugins for the Kaltura Video Player